How To Renew Philippine Passport in Saudi Arabia: An Ultimate Guide

 To cancel an appointment, send an email to [email protected]

 2. Avoid dealing with agencies and people offering passport appointment assistance for a fee

-Beware of fixers at the Embassy in Riyadh and mobile consular service sites who charge SAR 100 to SAR 500 in exchange of a passport renewal appointment slot.
+Beware of fixers at the Embassy in Riyadh and mobile consular service sites who charge SAR 100 to SAR 500 in exchange for a passport renewal appointment slot.